Please Join Our New Telegram Channel to make sure we stay connected!

 35. Garden seeds (Non-hybrid / Heirloom).
 (A true long-term survival essential)

 37. Chocolate.
 (Another superb barter item; an energy-giving, morale boosting survival food as well as being one of the world’s most popular consumer products! ) and cocoa powder.
+The only problem is that you will almost certainly raid your supply and mow through it! 😉

 39. Honey.
 Important.
 Real, raw, unfiltered, local honey is considered one of the most durable food items in existence, potentially being good – if well stored – for decades or even centuries.
 Real raw honey (not the fake, ultrafiltered major brand stuff allegedly made with HFCS) is also highly nutritious.
 Here’s my giant list of 300+ raw honey suppliers.